*As an Amazon Associate, I earn from qualifying purchases indicated with an asterisk (*)

-Another study found that K2 increased the survival time of subjects with liver cancer by increasing the length of time it took for the cancer to return.
+Another study found that K2 increased the survival time of subjects with liver cancer by increasing the length of time it took for cancer to return.
 At 36 months post-treatment, 64% of subjects getting vitamin K2 had their cancer return to 91.6% of those not getting the vitamin (39).

-One observational study found those with higher intakes of K2 had lower risk of advanced prostate cancer – K1 had no effect (40).
+One observational study found those with higher intakes of K2 had a lower risk of advanced prostate cancer – K1 had no effect (40).

 Controlling vascular calcification is important for those with chronic kidney disease (CKD).
 Calcification is very common for a variety of reasons beyond the scope of this post (altered vitamin D, calcium & phosphate metabolism), coumadin use, and a renal diet that is restrictive in phosphate which is found in many K2-rich foods.

 K2 has been studied in CKD with some positive outcomes (41, 42).
-A four-week trial showed improvement in vascular calcification with K2 MK-7 supplementation with the higher dose (360 mcg/day) showing the greatest benefit.
+A four-week trial showed improvement in vascular calcification with K2 MK-7 supplementation with a higher dose (360 mcg/day) showing the greatest benefit.
 This amount was demonstrated to be safe as well (43).